Governance of Bonaire, St Eustatius and Saba

 Bonaire, St Eustatius and Saba are each governed by an island authority and by Dutch central government.

-The islands are public bodies of the Netherlands, similar to municipalities.
-Unlike municipalities in the Netherlands, however, the Caribbean islands are not part of a Dutch province.
+The islands are public bodies of the Netherlands, similar to the municipalities in the European part of the Netherlands.
+Unlike those municipalities, however, the Caribbean islands are not part of a Dutch province.

 Each island has an executive council that is responsible for that island’s day-to-day governance.
-The executive council implements the decisions of the island council.
-The executive council also takes decisions of its own, such as issuing building permits or signing agreements with contractors.
+The executive council implements the decisions of the island council, but can also take decisions itself.
+For example, it can grant building permits and award contracts.
 The executive council is supported in these tasks by a team of civil servants.
 The island secretary is the head of this civil service organisation.

 The executive council governs the island, and is subject to scrutiny by the island council.
 The civil servants are responsible for carrying out the work of government and implementing the decisions that are made.
 The island council is the representative assembly of the people.